 We all love a good bathroom makeover, don’t we?
 I mean, we watch entire shows on home renovation!
 The before and after pics are always so fun to see the transformations, no matter how drastic.
 If you’re ever thinking of doing your own bathroom remodel, you probably head to HGTV or Pinterest for inspiration and ideas.
 We’ve found some gorgeous pictures of bathrooms being renovated to include some common upgrades such as skylights and separating your tub from your shower.
-We hope these spark some inspiration for your own bathroom remodel!
+We hope bathroom makeover ideas spark some inspiration for your own remodel!

 His and Her Sinks

 Anyone who’s ever had a tiny bathroom with a little pedestal sink knows that the dream is to have a bathroom big enough to have his and hers sinks.
 His and her sinks just mean two sinks, which for married couples, everyone gets their own sink with their own products—the dream, really.
 Check out this beautiful example, which includes separate mirrors that., despite how close they are, it gives separation and adds to the symmetry of the two sinks.

 Open shelving gives the illusion of a larger space when there isn’t a big door hiding your linen closet.
 Open shelving can also act as decoration by purchasing matching towels and washcloths and keeping them organized in small tubs or baskets.
 It really adds to the overall aesthetic and keeps you from just shoving things in a closet—out of sight, out of mind-style.

 For the most part, many of us take showers to get clean and get ready for the day.
 Bathtubs are often used for small children who don’t take showers yet or for a relaxing hot bubble bath.
 Yet, more often than not, the two are combined into one place.